 Introduction to TypeScript map

 As we have already discussed, it is an inbuild function available in TypeScript; it also takes some parameters as the input param, which is used to perform further action.
-Let’s see its syntax for a better understanding of the function and how to use this while programming see below;
+Let’s see its syntax to understand better the function and how to use it while programming.

-And now we know that the map function always returns us the new array after the operations being performed.
+And now we know that the map function always returns us the new array after the operations are performed.
 The map function takes two parameters as the input.
 We can also perform operations in the calling array element.
 Then this function will return the new array containing the result.
 We can also make them a key-value pair.
-This section will see the map function signature in detail and what parameters it takes as the input, and what value it returns.
-Let’s see in detail see below;
+This section will see the map function signature in detail, what parameters it takes as input, and what value it returns.

-your_arrray_variable.map(callback[, thisObject]) : Here we are assign two value as the parameters here.
-One is the callback function, and another one is thisObject.
+your_arrray_variable.map(callback[, thisObject]): Here, we assign two values as the parameters.
+One is the callback function, and the other is thisObject.

-1. callback: This callback function is responsible for generating the newly created array.
-Every time the current time iterate, it will create a new value for the array.
+- callback: This callback function is responsible for generating the newly created array.
+Every time the current time iterates, it creates a new value for the array.

-3. Return type: The map function will return the newly created array every time.
+- Return type: The map function will always return the newly created array.
 This array will contain all the elements from the current array.
-If we perform any function, then it will calculate the new value accordingly and return it to us.
+If we perform any function, it will calculate the new value accordingly and return it to us.

 As you can see in the above lines of code, we are trying to use the map function from TypeScript.
 As we already know, it is an inbuild function available in TypeScript, so we do not require including any library for this.
 Also, in the above code, we have not included any library.
 Firstly, we create one array, a type integer, and we assign them some value to print.
 After this, we are immediately calling the map function from TypeScript.
-This function will take two arguments one is the object and the second one is the callback function.
-This callback function will prepare the result with the new object into the array, and the object will point to the current element from the array being iterate.
-We can use this function to print and view the array values as well.
-Also, by the use of this function, we can create a map of key and value pairs.
+This function will take two arguments one is the object, and the second one is the callback function.
+This callback function will prepare the result with the new object in the array, and the object will point to the current element from the array being iterated.
+We can also use this function to print and view the array values.
+Also, using this function, we can create a map of key and value pairs.
 We have given them a name as ‘x’; this ‘x’ will point to the current value from the array.
 After this map function will create a new array and hold them inside this.
 We have created a new array named ‘mymap’; this will only contain the same element as the above array.

 Points to be remembered while working with the map function in TypeScript:

-4. We can perform operations on each element of the array by using the map function form TypeScript.
+- We can perform operations on each array element using the map function form TypeScript.